-What makes McMaster Textbook of Internal Medicine unique is the combination of expert authors, pragmatic approach employing the GRADE system, and accessibility.
+What makes the McMaster Textbook of Internal Medicine unique is the combination of expert authors, pragmatic approach employing the GRADE system, and accessibility.

-The reasons for the development of McMaster Textbook of Internal Medicine included an increasing need for on-demand access to reliable information, growing cost of many resources, and our belief in the ability to meet the needs of medical professionals accurately.
+The reasons for the development of the McMaster Textbook of Internal Medicine included an increasing need for on-demand access to reliable information, growing cost of many resources, and our belief in the ability to meet the needs of medical professionals accurately.
 In short, our goal is a textbook that is practical, accessible, current, and affordable.

-The team behind McMaster Textbook of Internal Medicine includes nearly 500 experienced contributors from North America and Europe.
-By combining the expertise of authors from around the world, McMaster Textbook of Internal Medicine boasts a uniquely broad and versatile approach that enhances the practical value of the book.
+The team behind the McMaster Textbook of Internal Medicine includes nearly 500 experienced contributors from North America and Europe.
+By combining the expertise of authors from around the world, the McMaster Textbook of Internal Medicine boasts a uniquely broad and versatile approach that enhances the practical value of the book.

-As a fully electronic resource, McMaster Textbook of Internal Medicine takes advantage of the digital format to supplement the text with additional materials, such as lectures, talks, reviews, and links to external articles.
+As a fully electronic resource, the McMaster Textbook of Internal Medicine takes advantage of the digital format to supplement the text with additional materials, such as lectures, talks, reviews, and links to external articles.

-One of the remarkable features of McMaster Textbook of Internal Medicine is the use of GRADE indicators, which support physicians in making evidence-based decisions regarding treatment.
+One of the remarkable features of the McMaster Textbook of Internal Medicine is the use of GRADE indicators, which support physicians in making evidence-based decisions regarding treatment.
 Use of this system allows explicit differentiation between strong and weak recommendations.
 The indicators appear next to selected statements and provide information on the strength of a given recommendation as well as grounds on which it is based.